www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-05-31-create-no-code-gel-editor.md

 * [ ] Extend language tree in front end with language actions.
     * [x] Create HTML mockup of language actions via Javascript.
     * [ ] Delete language actions from GUI, when optimization problem is submitted.
-    * [ ] Determine location new AST nodes or pop-ups via empty placeholder spans with a dedicated css class, that are placed in advance, instead of determining the location, when the nodes or pop-ups are created.
     * [ ] Implement language actions as Javascript code.
         * [x] Create help actions.
             * [x] For Function calls